Compliance with legislative and policy requirements (Construction Guidance 7.2.1)

 Refer to the Partnerships Victoria Requirements for more information.

-When undertaking an alliance or other collaborative form of contracting, such as early contractor involvement or managing contractor arrangements, Agencies must comply with the Victorian Alliancing Policy.
+When undertaking an alliance or other collaborative form of contracting, such as early contractor involvement or managing contractor arrangements, Agencies must comply with the National Alliance Contracting Guidelines.

-The requirements of the Victorian Alliancing Policy take priority over any of the matters set out in the directions and instructions to the extent there is any conflict.
+The requirements of the National Alliance Contracting Guidelines take priority over any of the matters set out in the Directions and Instructions to the extent there is any conflict.

 Fair Payments Policy